xih108/Video_Completion/README.md

 * Predict all keypoints and jacobians given the keypoints and jacobians from test videos
 * Plot the D and G cost curves.

+### Autoregressive

+Run `AutoBiGRU_model` ipynb to
+* Train an autoregressive generative motion model given the keypoints and jacobians from train videos
+* Predict all keypoints and jacobians given the keypoints and jacobians from test videos
+* Plot learning curve with training loss.

+### Evaluation Metrics

+### L2 Distance

+Call function L2Difference in `utils.py` to
+* Evaluate the L2 distance between two video frame sequences

+### FVD

+Call function fvd.calculate_fvd in `frechet_video_distance.py` to
+* Evaluate the FVD between two video frame sequences